Jumperr-labs/jumper-ulogger/README.md

-# Jumper uLogger
+# Jumper µLogger
 This project is part of the Jumper Insights framework.
 Visit https://www.jumper.io/insights/ for more information.

-Jumper uLogger (pronounced micro-logger) is a lightweight and extensible logging and analytics tool designed with embedded development in mind, with a tiny footprint.
+Jumper µLogger is a lightweight and extensible logging and analytics tool designed with embedded development in mind, with a tiny footprint.

 ## Documentation
 http://docs.jumper.io/ulogger/index.html